Always read the label and follow the directions for use. Read the warnings before purchase.

 Ginger is well known for its long historic use as both a culinary and medicinal herb.
-It has been used traditionally in both Ayurvedic and Chinese systems of medicine to help with many of the ailments for which it is still used today.
-It has been used traditionally to help relieve mild rheumatic aches and pains and digestive discomfort.
+It has been used traditionally in Chinese and Ayurvedic medicine to help relieve mild rheumatic aches and pains while also having effects in reducing abdominal distension and bloating.

 Why use Caruso’s Ginger?

 Caruso’s Ginger utilises a specific ginger extract containing 2.5mg of the active constituents gingerols.
-Gingerols have an anti-inflammatory action which may help to relieve symptoms associated with mild Osteoarthritis such as joint pain, stiffness and swelling.
-The anti-inflammatory action has also been shown to help reduce period pain and cramping.
+Gingerols have an anti-inflammatory action which may help to relieve symptoms associated with mild osteoarthritis such as mild joint pain, stiffness and swelling.
+Ginger also has benefits in promoting healthy digestive function and the anti-inflammatory effects may help in reducing menstrual pain and cramps.

 Caruso’s Ginger has been formulated for: